 This is the terminology that will be used throughout the plugin.
 Some of the objects for which definitions are given include the mathematical properties of object in the way they are simulated by the plugin.
 These terms are what the user is expected to know and will not fully cover the internal implementation of the plugin.

 General

-ECM(Extra Cellular Matrix)
+General purpose terminology.

+Extracellular Matrix (ECM)

-The extra cellular matrix is a hydrogel in which it is possible to grow microvessels fragments.
+The extra cellular matrix is the angio material that neovessels may grow in..
 In the plugin this is represented by the AngioMaterial class.

 Linear Elements

-Linear elements are any finite element where the shape functions are linear.
-In practice this means TET4 and HEX8 elements.
+Linear elements are finite element with linear shape functions.
+Linear elements available in AngioFE include TET4 and HEX8 elements.

+Higher Order Elements

+Any finite element that does not have linear shape functions.
+These include the TET10 and HEX20 elements.

 Vascular Network